rdpahalavan/BERTSimilar/README.md

 ## Find Similar Words

-Similar words can be generated using the `find_similar_words` method.
+Similar words are generated using the `find_similar_words` method.
 This method calculates the cosine similarity between the average of the input words based on the given context and all the words present in the given vocabulary.
+The similar words and the embedding used to select the nearest words will be returned.
+This embedding is the representation of input words and context.
 The parameters for this method are

 - **input_words** - the input words (list of strings)
 - **input_context** - the input context (string) (optional) (default: None)
+- **input_embedding** - an embedding can be given in place of input words and context (numpy array) (default: None)
 - **output_words_ngram** - n-gram words expected as output (integer) (optional) (default: 1)
   - if 1, means output like *{'apple', 'car'}*
   - if 2, means output like *{'apple cake', 'modern car'}*